 - Help kids understand bullying.

 Talk about what bullying is and how to stand up to it safely.
 Tell kids bullying is unacceptable.
-Share that bullying is not about him/her, but more about the bully.
-Raise awareness so that victims and witnesses will feel comfortable enough to speak up.
+Remind them that no one deserves to be bullied.
+Raise awareness so that targets and witnesses will feel comfortable enough to speak up.

 - Remind kids to stop and think before they say or do something that could hurt someone.